darkalae2-ux/NEtflix-film-SCRAPER/README.md

 **🔮 Possible Improvements (for you to try)**

-Add support for 2FA.
+-Add support for 2FA.
-Save results to a file (CSV/JSON).
+-Save results to a file (CSV/JSON).
-Use environment variables for credentials.
+-Use environment variables for credentials.
-Implement a GUI or a web interface.
+-Implement a GUI or a web interface.
-Handle pagination or multiple search results.
+-Handle pagination or multiple search results.

 <hr>